larazan/laravel-football/resources/markdown/signaling.md

 **Gyro-Jets**

 19-16\.
 These devices are the newer version of the pen flare.
-They differ in that they are jet-powered rather than ballistic like the pen flares.
+They differ in that they are powered rather than ballistic like the pen flares.
 They will reach a height of up to 300 meters (990 feet).
 To prepare them for firing, the flares are pushed until firmly seated into a crimped collar rather than a threaded screw-on type assembly.
 They are designed to better penetrate tree canopies, but do not rely on this to always happen.
 Always ensure you have a clear path in which to aim and fire all overhead pyrotechnics.
 Again, groups of threes are internationally recognized symbols of distress.

 **Tracer Ammunition**